IQSS/Zelig/_sources/zelig-exp.txt

 ::

-    ## Error: error in evaluating the argument 'x' in selecting a method for function 'plot': Error: object 's.out' not found
+    ## Error in plot(s.out): error in evaluating the argument 'x' in selecting a method for function 'plot': Error: object 's.out' not found